evewspace/eve-wspace/doc/source/install_ubuntu_nginx_mysql.rst

 Create a User
 -------------

 You should not run Eve W-Space as root for security.
-We will create a dedicated account called *maptool* with a home directory of */home/maptool*.
+You should create a dedicated account called *maptool* with a home directory of */home/maptool*.
 You can name this user whatever you want, just replace all instances of */home/maptool* with your user's home directory.

 :command:`$ sudo useradd -m -s /bin/bash maptool`